 Medical billers and coders are the ones responsible for translating the information into their specific and corresponding codes.
 This translation must be done by following the coding guidelines provided by the CMS (Centers for Medicare and Medicaid Services) and the requirements of each insurance payer.

 What is medical transcription?

 Medical transcription or MT is a process involving transcribing or turning the audio and video recording of patient-physician interaction into written documents.
 The healthcare physician, nurse, or any other healthcare provider dictates these medical reports to the medical transcriptionist.
-These specialists have to work side-by-side with the healthcare physicians.
+These specialists have to work side-by-side with healthcare physicians.
 The medical notes contain everything from diagnosis and clinical summaries to the services or procedures.
 Steps in medical transcription include:

 - Medical professional dictation

 The conversion is done for medical claims, hospital/physician records, or patients’ medical charts.
 Several different kinds of devices are used to record patient-physician interaction.

 Following are the common skills required for a medical transcriptionist:

 - Understanding and knowledge about medical terminologies

 - Excellent typing or grammar skills